Get a quote

 Spring Clean your Strata Property: Tips for Maintenance and Defect Management

 Prevention is key to maintaining your strata property's value and functionality.
-Spring has sprung and now is the perfect time strata managers to encourage strata committees and owners’ corporations to embark on a spring clean and health check of their strata property.
+Spring has sprung and now is the perfect time for strata managers to encourage strata committees and owners’ corporations to embark on a spring clean and health check of their strata property.

 During the winter months, heavy use of heating systems, closed windows, coupled with neglected gardens and underused common areas, can increase the risk of long-term damage or major issues arising.
 It's time for strata committees to revisit their maintenance plans, ensuring the cleanliness, functionality, and overall value of the property while mitigating the risk of future issues.